KirstenPrest/encompass-website/_advisors/professor-christopher-morris.md

 department: PenCRU (Peninsula Childhood Disability Research Unit)
 ---

 Chris has broad experience with a variety of health services research methods applied in child health and disability research.
 He has a keen interest in evaluating parent carer-focused interventions.
-He led development of the <a href="https://healthyparentcarers.org/" target="_blank">Healthy Parent Carers programme</a>.
+He led development of the [Healthy Parent Carers programme](https://healthyparentcarers.org/).